-Most organizations have no idea they’ll lose these assets until after their expert had gone — many don’t even consider them at all until after the fact.
-As a result, few are able to recover quickly from the gaps the retirement of an expert creates.
+Most organizations have no idea they’ve lost certain assets until after their expert is gone.
+As a result, few are able to recover quickly from the gaps created by an expert retiring.

 It doesn’t have to be that way.

-Few organizations have truly overlooked their veteran employees as valuable resources.
+Few organizations truly overlook their veteran employees as valuable resources.
 In fact, most go out of their way to recognize that expertise, formally or informally directing other employees to contact the internal expert anytime a relevant question comes up.

 This kind of “ask the expert” sharing of information and best practices is nothing new — colleagues have shared tips and techniques this way for perhaps thousands of years.
 Today, however, organizational HR and Learning & Development offices are quickly coming to recognize the value of this “social learning”, and are finding new ways to support, preserve, and scale it, so that the information shared in an informal one-to-one discussion might be made of benefit for everyone else in the organization, anytime, anywhere, on-demand.